wp-plugins/pro-recent-post-widget/readme.txt

 Pro Recent Post Widget plugin.You have choice to specific category recent post show.exclude any category,exclude any post

+**Features**

+1. You have choice to specific category recent post show.
+2. exclude any post.
+3. exclude any category.

 == Installation ==